Purbasha/DRI-Assitant/README.md

 # DRI-Assitant
-automation in teh charter of DRIs
+automation in the charter of DRIs